Corporate Associates Presidential Group

 XVII African Conference, 7-9 October: Theme – Geotechnical Innovation

 Many of our geotechnical conferences focus on research with less attention being paid to the considerable achievements of geotechnical practitioners.
 The CAPG session in Cape Town will provide Corporate Associates an opportunity to showcase innovations in the geotechnical industry.
-Abstracts have been invited from all CAPG members and selected papers will be presented in a 90-minute plenary session in Cape Town.
+Abstracts have been received from a number of Corporate Associates and selected papers will be presented in a 90-minute plenary session in Cape Town.
+The conference program can be viewed on https://www.arc2019.org/conference-overview/programme/, with the CAPG Plenary session to be held on Tuesday 8 October, from 11.00 to 12.30.

 XVI Asian Conference, 14 -18 October: Theme – Are we overdesigning?

-At the Danube Sub-regional Conference in Skopje in 2017, the Asian Region posed the question “are we overdesigning?”.
-In response, the CAPG is conducting an international survey comprising 10 common geotechnical design problems on both clay and sand profiles.
-The results will be presented in a plenary session in Taipei, alongside a CAPG panel discussion.
-For more information see https://www.issmge.org/news/are-we-overdesigning-a-survey-of-international-practice.
+The CAPG is conducting an international survey comprising 10 common geotechnical design problems on both clay and sand profiles.
+The results will be presented in a Plenary session in Taipei, alongside a CAPG panel discussion.
+To participate in the survey, see https://www.issmge.org/news/are-we-overdesigning-a-survey-of-international-practice.

 XVI Pan American Conference, 17-20 November: Theme – Geo-Education